-Across the three ELGs within personal, social and emotional development, in planning area 1 more pupils were emerging in self-confidence and self-awareness in 2014/15 and 2016/17 however in 2015/16 more pupils were emerging in managing feelings and behaviours.
+Across the three ELGs within personal, social and emotional development, in planning area 2 more pupils were emerging in managing feelings and behaviour than the other two ELGs, and this was the case across all three years.
 Across each of the goals the percentage of pupils emerging increased in 2016/17.